autopkg/grahampugh-recipes/JamfUploaderProcessors/READMEs/JamfMobileDeviceGroupUploader.md

-# JamfAccountUploader
+# JamfMobileDeviceUploader

 ## Description

-A processor for AutoPkg that will upload an account to a Jamf Cloud or on-prem server, with privileges supplied by a template xml file.
+A processor for AutoPkg that will upload a mobile device group (smart or static) to a Jamf Cloud or on-prem server.

 ## Input variables